nebulasio/nebdocs/docs/infrastructure/permission_control_in_smart_contract.md

 Permission control tests in smart contracts are as follows:

 * The permission control function of the contract1 is Mixin.POSITIVE.
-If the permission check passes, the output is printed, otherwise the error is thrown by the permission check function.
+If the permission check passes, the output is printed, otherwise an error is thrown by the permission check function.

   ```javascript
         contract1: Mixin.decorator(Mixin.POSITIVE, function (arg) {